42KIM/toy-projects/README.md

-# Toy Projects for Fun and Practive
+# Toy Projects for Fun and Practice
 ---